-With respect to our solar technology licensing, we have shipped prototypes/solar retrofits to customers, generated very limited revenue of $\in$ 11 thousand in the fourth quarter of 2021 and have a total of 7 purchase orders and 10 non-binding letters of intent as of March 31, 2022.
+With respect to our solar technology licensing, we have shipped prototypes/solar retrofits to customers, generated very limited revenue of €11 thousand in the fourth quarter of 2021 and have a total of 7 purchase orders and 10 non-binding letters of intent as of March 31, 2022.
 One of these arrangements relates to a solar bus trailer for Munich's public transport company MVG, which we presented in March 2022.
 With respect to the Sion, we are still in the pre-production phase and presented the second fully functional prototype generation in the first quarter of 2021.
 To enhance quality, testing and speed of the development, Sono Motors has engaged thyssenkrupp Automotive Body Solutions and Bertrandt to build the first Sion series-validation vehicles (generation 3) closer to Sono Motors' headquarters in Munich.
-Our available cash and cash equivalents, even when taken together with the maximum proceeds from sales under the Purchase Agreement to the Selling Shareholder, will not be sufficient to secure our needs through the start of production of the Sion.
-Assuming that we actually raise the additional funding we need, we currently plan to commence commercial production of the Sion in the second half of 2023.
-For the year ended December 31, 2021, we had a loss for the period of €63.9 million, compared to a loss for the period for the year ended December 31, 2021.
+The net proceeds from our IPO, which closed in November 2021, and the proceeds from this offering are not sufficient to secure our needs through the start of production of the Sion.
+Assuming that we are able to raise the additional funding we need, we currently plan to commence commercial production of the Sion in the second half of 2023.
+For the year ended December 31, 2021, we had a loss for the period of €63.9 million, compared to a loss for the period for the year ended December 31, 2020 of €56.0 million.
+We have incurred net losses since our inception in March 2016, resulting in an accumulated deficit of €147.1 million as of December 31, 2021.
 We believe that we will continue to incur losses and depend on external financing for the foreseeable future at least until we commence material deliveries of the Sion and the time when we significantly scale our operations, including the monetization of our solar technology.
-We currently expect that we will need at least €235 million in external funding until start of production.
+We currently expect that we will need at least €275 million in external funding until start of production.